-Make sure that you have “social signals” of being a brick and mortar business
+Make sure that you have “social signals” of being a brick-and-mortar business.

-Google looks for certain signals when assessing whether a website represents an actual medical practice rather than being a standalone website.
+Google looks for certain signals when assessing whether a website represents an actual medical practice rather than a standalone website.
 These signals include:

-- Having a Google My Business page with your practice’s name address and phone number.
+- Having a Google My Business page with your practice’s name, address, and phone number.

 - Having reviews from patients

 - Having social media pages with engagement from your patients

 - Having a “Contact Us” page that corresponds to your Google My Business page